If you have an excellent LinkedIn profile it’s generally a good idea to add your LinkedIn URL to your resume.

 - You will now see the Public Profile Settings screen.
 On the right, under “Your public profile URL,” click the blue pencil next to it.

-- In the box that appears, after “www.linkedin.com/in/,” type your desired URL.
-The best URL is generally your first and last name with no capital letters or symbols, e.g. “yourname.”
+- In the box that appears, complete the partial URL with your name.
+The best format is generally your first and last name with no capital letters or symbols, e.g. “yourname.”
 You might add an academic acronym like PhD or MBA if applicable.

-- If that version of your name is not available, I suggest adding a middle initial, or your full middle name (especially if it’s short).
+- If that version of your name is not available, try adding a middle initial/name.
 As a last resort you can add a number.
 (Don’t use your birth year as the number.
-Even if you’re not concerned about age discrimination right now, in the future you feel differently.)
+Even if you’re not concerned about age discrimination right now, in the future you may be.)

 A customized LinkedIn URL is a quick way to add a little more polish to your job search documents.